 - Refresh titles often.

-The convenience of reaching for a book helps kids learn at an early age to engage with reading material.
-Making traditional books available prompts kids to recognize the role literature plays in everyday life - for information and for entertainment.
+The convenience of reaching for a book helps kids learn at an early age to engage with reading material, both for entertainment and for information.

-Best of all, every page they turn can become a new adventure and a quest for more books to explore.
+Best of all, every page they turn can become a new adventure, and inspire a quest for more books to explore.